Kenneth Oakley: Exposure of Piltdown Man Hoax

 In November 1953 Oakley, along with Drs.
 J. S. Weiner and W. E. le Gros Clark published The Solution of the Piltdown Problem in the Bulletin of The British Museum of Natural History: Geology Department.
 This publication provided the discovered evidence that proved the "Piltdown Man", a skull that was initially deemed a new species and potential "missing link" called Eoanthropus dawsoni that had been discovered in 1913 by archeologist Charles Dawson, was in fact a hoax.
-Through a complete re-analysis of the specimen's teeth abrasion, fluorine content, nitrogen content, and coloring, Oakley and his colleagues concluded that the skull fragments were not of one specimen.
-Instead, it appeared that the skull was a fabrication produced out of a modern ape mandible that had been skillfully fused to the cranial fragments of another species.
+Through a complete re-analysis of the specimen's teeth abrasion, fluorine content, nitrogen content, and colouring, Oakley and his colleagues concluded that the skull fragments were not from a single specimen.
+Instead, it appeared that the skull was a fabrication produced out of a modern ape mandible that had been skilfully fused to the cranial fragments of another species.

-This discovery by Oakley and his colleagues resulted in a vital reconstruction of the existing fossil record such that Eoanthropus dawsoni was removed, and proper research for other evidence of human evolution in other parts of the world could be encouraged.
+This discovery by Oakley and his colleagues resulted in a vital reconstruction of the existing fossil record, leading to the removal of Eoanthropus dawsoni, enabling properly conducted research into other evidence of human evolution in other parts of the world to be encouraged.